mike-hearn/vim-combosearch/README.md

 ### Why does this require `rg` and `fd`, instead of just `find` and `grep`?

 I hear ya.
-I would love for this to be more portable by only basic UNIX tools, but I couldn't get the search results to be exactly what I wanted with those tools.
+I would love for this to be more portable by only using basic UNIX tools, but I couldn't get the search results to be exactly what I wanted with those tools.
 Take a look at the [search.sh](https://github.com/mike-hearn/vim-combosearch/blob/master/plugin/search.sh)